 - Negative Air Machines

 - Of-Grid Energy Equipment and Accessories

 - Rescue Shoring Tool Accessories

 - Temporary Environmental Containment Units

 - Worker Emergency Identification

 In the absence of adequate medical personnel in near proximity to the workplace; OSHA requires that a person or persons shall be adequately trained to render first aid.
 Adequate first aid supplies shall be readily available.
 Where the eyes or body of any person may be exposed to injurious corrosive materials, suitable facilities for quick drenching or flushing of the eyes and body shall be provided within the work area for immediate emergency use (29 CFR 1910.151).

 With the unfortunate rise in mass shooting cases, the only way to prepare is to be equipped with active shooter kits.
-Our Black Box Safety, Inc. Duty Belt Trauma Kit w/SWAT-T™ Tourniquet works as one.
 Advanced Hemostatic Gauze (resorbing) is a sterile, trauma gauze (hemostatic dressing) for control of traumatic bleeding.
 It stops moderate to severe bleeding, by promoting rapid coagulation; for use by trained emergency responders only.
 The only hemostatic gauze that contains a unique gel that adheres the product to the tissue.
 The liquid uptake capabilities: over 2500 times it’s own weight.